I-Brain-BCI/ibrain_website/content/join-us/Lab-Manager/index.md

 ---
 title: Lab Manager
-date: 2025-07-25
+date: 2025-11-17
 share: false
 categories: ["i-BRAIN Office Position"]
 ---
 <!--more-->

 ## Position Summary
-We are seeking an experienced Lab Manager with PhD and postdoctoral experience to oversee comprehensive laboratory operations, including financial management, equipment procurement, safety protocols, and research coordination.
-This position requires strong leadership skills and the ability to manage diverse responsibilities in a dynamic research environment while supporting cutting-edge neuroscience and bioengineering research activities.
+We are seeking a highly skilled Lab Manager with proven experience in rodent facility operations, rodent care, and laboratory safety management.
+The role focuses on animal protocol design & regulatory compliance, lab safety and standard operating procedure (SOP) establishment, and overall laboratory operations.
+The ideal candidate will demonstrate the ability to work independently, solve problems effectively, and support our dynamic neuroscience and bioengineering research.

 ## Core Responsibilities
-1. **Financial Management**: Oversee annual lab budgeting, fund allocation, and reimbursement processes, ensuring compliance with financial regulations.
-2. **Equipment Procurement Coordination**: Manage end-to-end procurement of lab equipment, including needs assessment, vendor negotiations, order tracking, and quality inspection.
-3. **Lab Safety & Training**: Develop and update lab safety protocols, conduct quarterly safety training (chemical handling, biosafety, and emergency drills).
-4. **Task Assignment & Supervision**: Oversee the timely preparation of research reports working with group members and the PI.
-5. **Animal Protocol Compliance**: Lead the design and ethical review of experimental protocols for rodent (Rodent) and non-human primate (NHP).
-Monitor regulatory updates to ensure full compliance with guidelines.
+1. **Animal Protocol & Facility Management:** Lead the design and supervise the preparation of experimental protocols for rodent and non-human primate (NHP) models, ensuring their successful passage through ethical review. **This role requires significant hands-on experience with rodent facility management and rodent care**.
+A deep familiarity with China's animal surgical regulations and the institutional protocol approval process, particularly for rodents/mice, is essential.
-6. **Website Development**: In charge of lab website development and content updates, integrating research and resource-sharing features.
+2. **Lab Safety & SOP Management:** Develop, implement, and update comprehensive **laboratory safety protocols** and **SOPs**.
+Conduct quarterly safety training sessions covering chemical handling, biosafety, and emergency drills, ensuring all protocols are rigorously maintained.
-7. **Research Outreach Strategies**: Organize annual lab open-house events, draft press releases for key findings, and manage social media promotion.
+3. **Research Outreach Strategies:** Organize annual lab open-house events, draft press releases for key findings, and manage social media promotion.
-8. **Candidate Prescreening**: Support the PI in preliminary screening of postdoc applicants.
-9. **Oversee Facility Maintenance**: Oversee and assist with routine equipment inspections and coordinate professional repairs or preventive maintenance.
-10. **Miscellaneous Duties**: Handle ad hoc tasks assigned by the PI and participate in cross-departmental meetings.
+4. **Miscellaneous Duties:** Handle ad hoc tasks assigned by the PI as well as other duties delegated by laboratory leadership, and participate in cross-departmental meetings.

 ## Qualifications & Requirements
-1. PhD degree in a scientific discipline (e.g., biology, chemistry, neuroscience) preferred.
+1. A Master's degree or higher in a relevant scientific discipline (e.g., bioengineering, biology, chemistry, neuroscience) is required.
 2. Minimum 3-year working experience in laboratory management (preferably across chemical and neuroscience labs).
 3. Proficiency in equipment maintenance and compliance protocols.
 4. Excellent verbal and written communication skills; fluency in English and Chinese.